kintone-labs/kintone-ui-component/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Read [CONTRIBUTING.md](https://github.com/kintone-labs/kintone-ui-component/master/CONTRIBUTING.md)
 - [ ] Updated documentation if it is required.
 - [ ] Added tests if it is required.
+- [ ] Passed lint and test command.